 Tip #1.
 Add Music Across Multiple Instagram Stories

-If you want the music to play continuously across multiple Instagram Stories, there are two methods.
+If you want to add music to Instagram Story and make it play continuously across multiple Instagram Stories, there are two methods.

 Method 1.
 Sync music across multiple Instagram Story slides.